aces/Loris/modules/battery_manager/test/TestPlan.md

 **Testing with edit permission** [Automation Testing]
   1. Add edit permission.
-  2. Battery Manager module should now have an action button labeled "New Test".
+  2. Battery Manager module should now have **two** tabs (Browse) and (Add).
   3. The **Change Status** column should be in the data table.
   4. The **Edit Metadata** column should be in the data table.
-  5. Clicking on the "New Test" button should trigger a modal window displaying a form with the following fields:
+  5. Clicking on Add tab should hide the data table and display a form with the following fields:
      `Instrument`, `Minimum age (days)`, `Maximum age(days)`, `Stage`, `Subproject`, `Visit Label`, `Site`, `First Visit`, and `Instrument Order`.
   6. Clicking on Edit in **Edit Metadata** takes you to a new page with a form with the following fields:
      `Instrument`, `Minimum age (days)`, `Maximum age(days)`, `Stage`, `Subproject`, `Visit Label`, `Site`, `First Visit`, and `Instrument Order`.

-### Add Button
+### Add tab

 **Testing add functionality**
   1. Check that you cannot add an entry without filling out the required fields: `Instrument`, `Minimum age (days)`, `Maximum age (days)`, `Stage`.
+  2. Check that you can only enter a site that exists.
-  2. Check that you can only enter numbers between 0 and 99999 in Minumum age (days) and Maximum age (days).
+  3. Check that you can only enter numbers between 0 and 99999 in Minumum age (days) and Maximum age (days).
-  3. Check that you can only enter numbers between 0 and 127 in Instrument order.
+  4. Check that you can only enter numbers between 0 and 127 in Instrument order.
-  4. Check that when you try to add an entry that has an active duplicate in the table (Active = 'Y'), you receive an error message.
+  5. Check that when you try to add an entry that has an active duplicate in the table (Active = 'Y'), you receive an error message.
-  5. Try to add an entry that does not have a duplicate.
+  6. Try to add an entry that does not have a duplicate.
-     - Ensure that a success message appears and the modal window is closed.
+     - Ensure that a success message appears and the page goes back to the Browse tab.
      - Ensure the entry you just added is shown in data table.

 **Testing activate functionality**
   1. Try to add an entry that has an inactive duplicate in the table (Active = 'N').
      - Ensure that you receive a warning message that allows you to activate the duplicate.
-     - Ensure that when you press "Yes", a success message appears and the modal window is closed.
+     - Ensure that when you press "Yes", a success message appears and the page goes back to the Browse tab.
      - Ensure the entry you just activated is activated in the data table.

-### Browse
+### Browse tab

 **Testing data table**
   1. After a couple of entries are added, ensure they are properly displayed in the data table.